 EyeBuyDirect provides free standard shipping on any order that is over $99.
 If you don’t reach the $99 threshold, standard shipping will cost you $5.95.
 If you need your glasses quicker you can have them expedited starting at $19.
 Remember that if you get your glasses expedited there is still a processing time for your glasses to be made.
 Getting expedited shipping will only speed up the process once it gets shipped out.

 For international customers, the shipping starts at $9.95 and goes on up depending on where you live.

 All orders can be expected anywhere between 7-14 business days to arrive.
 Expedited shipping will arrive 2-4 days quicker than standard shipping.

 EyeBuyDirect has a straight forward policy for their return as well as warranty.
 They offer a 14-day Fit & Style guarantee which allows you to get an equal exchange or return with no questions asked.

 Their warranty covers your glasses from any defects in the materials or workmanship for up to 365-days.
 This warranty does not cover any damage that might be caused by accidents, negligence, or improper care.

-They are also currently running a 30% off sitewide including lenses with promo code: SUPER30
+They are currently running a 20% off sitewide including lenses with promo code: EBD20

 Thank you for stopping by Eye Health HQ and If you enjoyed the article don’t forget you can support us by sharing this article through your favorite social media channels with the buttons located right below, thank you for your support!